Someone like me

 Every person has a different story.
 “Allowing” a few Black Scientists to progress in predominantly white systems without considering their experiences and the systems they are navigating is obviously not sufficient.
 Every person is different, and has a different story.
 By considering individuals and how to support each of them individually on their journey, we can create environments in which they can thrive and become the inspiration so many others are looking for - the someone like me.

-A recording of the AstroNoir event will be uploaded by the end of the year.
+A recording of the AstroNoir event will be uploaded during Black History Month in the United States of America.